 You will also learn to consult, interpret and verify work orders, specifications, drawings, schematics and special requirements; perform site inspections; assemble and set up all tools, materials and equipment to create cable pathways; install cable supports; prepare cables for installation; install, fish, dress, cross-connect and terminate Unshielded Twisted Pair (UTP), coaxial and fibre optics cable; perform systems grounding; test cable installation; perform job reviews; and troubleshoot the installed system.Courses

-The basic and advanced sessions are available in daytime blocks of 10 weeks per level.
+The level 1 and level 2 sessions are available in daytime blocks of 10 weeks per level.
 Network cabling specialists serve a 4,000-hour apprenticeship with 288 hours allocated to in-school training for each level.

 We have a fully equipped network cabling shop where we install network and fibre optics, cable pathways, and perform cable terminations and testing.